zacharyvincze/zacharyvincze/README.md

-### Hey there, I'm Zachary Vincze.
+### Hey there, I'm Zachary Vincze *(Pseudonym FetchDcode)*.

-I'm currently a student studying computer science at the University of Toronto with an upcoming software engineering internship on AMD's Radeon team.
+I'm currently a student studying computer science at the University of Toronto and an intern on AMD's Architecture and Software Technologies team.

 ---